ybrs/recomserver/README.md

 Notes & Remarks
 ------------------
-0. this project is not intended for production use but to serve as an example ,
+- this project is not intended for production use but to serve as an example

-i.
-If you have a small set of this will give you unexpected results, but maybe its better to use ii. this only works with MySQL right now, probably implementing in postgresql with some extension and using gist indexes will result in much faster results.
+- If you have a small set of this will give you unexpected results, but maybe its better to use

+- this only works with MySQL right now, probably implementing in postgresql with some extension and using gist indexes will result in much faster results.

 License